Privacywonk/MMM-Surf/README.md

 ![image](https://user-images.githubusercontent.com/9799911/33579008-504e3b70-d916-11e7-9911-679720264106.png)

-3. DarkySky Latitude and Longtitude config items.
+3. DarkSky Latitude and Longtitude config items.
-[Search DarkySky](https://darksky.net/) for the area you want a current weather forecast
+[Search DarkSky](https://darksky.net/) for the area you want a current weather forecast
 * Once found, look at the URL: `https://darksky.net/forecast/37.7661,-122.5107/us12/en` (SF example)
 * After /forecast/ you can find the values you need for "Latitude, Longtitude"
-* Copy each value (exclude the comma) into appropriate config elements: DarkySkyLat and DarkySkyLong
+* Copy each value (exclude the comma) into appropriate config elements: DarkSkyLat and DarkSkyLong

 ```